 Each and every year, millions of Americans suffer from a disabling condition.
 It is not uncommon for a disability to interfere with an individual's ability to work and earn an income.
 As a result, these disabled individuals must rely on Social Security Disability benefits to make ends meet.
-Many of the people who apply for Social Security Disability benefits find themselves uncertain as to how much money they will receive each month from the Social Security Administration.
+Many of the people who are applying for SSDI find themselves uncertain as to how much money do they get on disability.

-How much money you receive in Social Security Disability benefits each month will depend on a variety of factors including which disability benefits you are eligible for (SSI or SSDI) and how much money you earned and paid into the Social Security system.
+How much do you get on disability each month will depend on a variety of factors including which disability benefits you are eligible for (SSI or SSDI) and how much money you earned and paid into the Social Security system.
 Each year the Social Security Administration sends a Social Security Statement that lets you know how much money you would be entitled to if you became disabled at the time the statement was prepared.
 This statement is the most accurate way to estimate your monthly disability benefit amount.
 If you do not have a copy of this statement, you can contact the Social Security Administration to request one.
 It will take three to four weeks from the date of your request to receive the statement in the mail.

-If you do not want to wait to receive your Social Security Statement, you can also use the SSA's online benfits calculator to determine how much money you might receive in monthly Social Security Disability benefits.
+If you do not want to wait to receive your Social Security Statement, you can also use the SSA's online benefits calculator to determine how much money you might receive in monthly Social Security Disability benefits.
 Of course, these calculators cannot guarantee the amount you will receive or ensure that you will actually be eligible for benefits.
 They can, however, be used as a general guideline to estimate the benefits you may be entitled to.

-While it is impossible to tell exactly how much you will receive in Social Security Disability benefits until you are actually approved for benefits by the Social Security Administration, knowing the average Social Security Disability payment can shed some light on how much money the average disability recipient is entitled to.
+While it is impossible to tell exactly how much money you get on disability until you are actually approved for benefits by the Social Security Administration, knowing the average Social Security Disability payment can shed some light on how much money the average disability recipient is entitled to.

 Since the SSI program is a needs-based program, some Social Security Disability recipients are able to qualify for both SSI and SSDI benefits depending on their household income and the number of dependents living in the household.